 With the surprising addition of fresh mint leaves, this kale and pear salad combines tender kale, juicy ripe pears, briny feta cheese, and a sprinkling of savory granola, topped with a creamy yogurt dressing.

-I certainly would be drawn out of my hibernation by this delightful kale and pear salad!
-My mom and I made this salad for lunch the other day and we are both always bowled over by how good it is!
+My mom and I made this delightful kale and pear salad for lunch the other day, and we were bowled over by how good it is!
 The creamy yogurt dressing coats the kale perfectly, and the fresh mint adds so much flavor!
 It is kind of unexpected but is perfect with this salad.

 And did I mention the crunchy savory granola?
 Made with a mixture of oats, sunflower seeds, pepitas, and chia seeds, it satisfies the hungry chipmunk in all of us.
 I know you’re going to love this salad!

-I’ll start with the dressing.
+Make the dressing.
+I usually whisk the dressing in the bottom of a large mixing bowl large enough to hold the entire salad.
 The base of this dressing is plain yogurt.
 You can use Greek or regular yogurt, just so long as it’s unflavored and unsweetened.
-Whisk in olive oil, maple syrup, fresh lemon juice, cider vinegar, and salt until you have a nice smooth creamy dressing.
+Whisk in olive oil, maple syrup, fresh lemon juice, cider vinegar, and salt until you have a smooth creamy dressing.

-Because kale is widely available during the winter months, it’s the perfect green to buy.
+Prep the kale.
 This salad calls for 10 cups of washed, chopped kale leaves, loosely packed.
+I usually use my salad spinner to remove any excess water.
 Be sure to remove the tough stems before you chop the kale into bite sized pieces.
 Keep on reading to see how to make kale tender for a salad.
 (Hint: it’s a massage!)

 Enjoy your kale and pear salad.
 I know you’re going to love it!